grpineiro/grpineiro/README.md

 ## 👋 whoami
-I'm a Computer Science student at UNIFACS, I'm interested in programming in general, I also have knowledge in the area of Web development with Javascript-based technologies.
+I'm interested in programming in general, I also have knowledge in the area of Web development with Javascript-based technologies.

 ## 📦 My Stack
 ### 🖥️ Technologies